ljsinclair/featurebase-docs/docs/community/com-ingest/com-datafile-ref-csv.md

 # CSV datafile reference
 {: .no_toc}

-This reference page provides information on how to structure a CSV file with data so it can be [imported to FeatureBase Community using the command line CSV ingest tool](/docs/community/com-ingest/com-ingest-ref-csv).
+This reference page provides information on how to structure a CSV file with data ready to be imported to FeatureBase Community.

 {% include page-toc.md %}